-Overall, a CSIRT analyzes incident data, discusses observations, and shares information across the company.
+Overall, a CSIRT analyzes security incident data, discusses observations, and shares information across the company.
 Some of these responsibilities may be shared with other organizations, which we will discuss below.

-How CSIRTS differ from CERTs and SOCs
+How CSIRTs differ from CERTs and SOCs

-A security operations center (SOC) is a facility where an organization’s network, applications, and endpoints are monitored and defended.
-The term was adapted from network operations centers (NOC), where large telecommunication or corporate networks are monitored.
-When network security became more of a concern, security teams were formed within the NOCs and eventually were spun off into larger organizations as the responsibilities of security teams became more complex and specialized.
+A SOC is a facility where an organization’s network, applications, and endpoints are monitored and defended.
+The term was adapted from network operations centers (NOCs), where large telecommunication or corporate networks are monitored.
+When network security became more of a concern, security teams were formed within the NOCs, and eventually spun off into larger organizations of their own as the responsibilities of security teams grew increasingly complex and specialized.
 The security staff working in a security operations center are often called the SOC team.

-The term “Computer Emergency Response Team” was coined in 1988.
+The term “computer emergency response team” was coined in 1988.
 In response to the Morris worm attack that impacted thousands of servers on the Internet, DARPA funded the formation of the Computer Emergency Response Team Coordination Center (CERT-CC) at Carnegie Mellon University.
-The goal of CERT-CC was to help protect the Internet by collecting and disseminating information on critical security vulnerabilities.
+The goal of CERT-CC was to help protect the internet by collecting and disseminating information on critical security vulnerabilities.
 Several other countries formed similar centers using the same acronym (despite threats of legal action by Carnegie Mellon for trademark infringement).
-Now the term CERT applies to any emergency response team dealing with cyber threats.
-Many people use CERT-CC interchangeably with CSIRT, though the charter of a CERT is information sharing to help other response teams respond to threats against their own infrastructure.
+Now the term CERT refers to any emergency response team that deals with cyber threats.
+Many people use CERT-CC interchangeably with CSIRT, though the charter of a CERT is information sharing in order to help other response teams respond to threats against their own infrastructure.

 Using the strict definitions above, the choice between a CSIRT and CERT is straightforward.
-Unless your goal is to collect and disseminate information on security vulnerabilities on behalf of a country (which probably is already covered) or industry (which likely already exists), then your choice is narrowed down to either a CSIRT or SOC.
+Unless your goal is to collect and disseminate information on security vulnerabilities on behalf of a country (which probably is already covered) or industry (which likely already exists), then your choice is between a CSIRT and aSOC.

 How to Organize a CSIRT